-El Ladrón de Agua (The Water Thief) is a family-run hotel situated on one of the prettiest streets in Granada, at the foot of the Alhambra.
+El Ladrón de Agua (which translates as The Water Thief) is a family-run hotel situated on one of the prettiest streets in Granada, at the foot of the Alhambra.
 It takes its name from a collection of poetry entitled Forgotten Memories of Granada, by the 19th-century Spanish poet Juan Jimenez, and each of its 15 sumptuous bedrooms is themed around a poem from the collection.
 Guests can choose a book from the well-stocked library and are treated to complimentary wine and tapas early evening.

-Occupying an understated but beautiful 17th-century palace, Gar Anat is a three-star boutique that dubs itself as a ‘pilgrim’s hotel’: it was formerly an inn where peregrinos on their way to Santiago de Compostella – via the Andalusian paths known as the Camino Mozarabe – would stay.
+Occupying an understated but beautiful 17th-century palace, Gar Anat is a three-star boutique that calls itself a ‘‘pilgrim’s hotel’’: it was formerly an inn where peregrinos (pilgrims) walking the Santiago de Compostella – via the Andalusian paths known as the Camino Mozarabe – would stay.
 There are 15 rooms, all with high, oak-beamed ceilings and individually decorated in a classic-meets-modern style.
 The trendy cocktail bars of Calle San Matias are on your doorstep, too.

-For comfortable budget accommodation in the heart of Granada, Hotel Macia Plaza takes some beating.
-Located on Plaza Nueva, one of the historic centre’s main squares, it’s within a 10-minute walk from the Alhambra (which can be seen from many of the rooms), the cathedral, the old Moorish quarter of Albaicin, and Realejo, the former Jewish barrio (check out its street art).
+For comfortable budget accommodation in the heart of Granada, Macia Plaza takes some beating.
+Located on Plaza Nueva, one of the historic centre’s main squares, it’s within a 10-minute walk of the Alhambra (which can be seen from many of the rooms), the cathedral, the old Moorish quarter of Albaicin, and Realejo, the former Jewish district (check out its street art).
 A buffet breakfast is served every morning and guests have free gym access.